Ready, aim. Ready, aim…

 Plug in a few basic strategies that will help you pull the trigger and make forward progress.

-Peel your eyes to find those who are already going the same direction.
+#2 Peel your eyes to find those who are already going in the same direction.

-Usually, there are already hey are also dealing with their share of fears that have kept them stuck as well.
-Some of those I’ve met because we were going in the same direction have become lifelong friends.
+Usually, there are many who are dealing with their share of fears that have kept them stuck as well.
+Some of those I’ve met because we were going in the same direction, have become lifelong friends.